worl2997/Domain_based_OD_Framework/README.md

 First term in each line is domain name, and other are class name.
 You can find downloadable class names in domain_list.csv.

-For example, if you set domains.txt as below, then you can get Highway, Park domain models trained with [Car, Bus], [Person, Tree, Dog] data
+For example, if you set domains.txt as below,
+then you can get Highway, Park domain models, trained with [Car, Bus], [Person, Tree, Dog] data

+you can find trainable class list at https://learnopencv.com/fast-image-downloader-for-open-images-v4/

 ![domain_list](./readme/domains.PNG)